MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/devtest/adding-boot-entries.md

 - boot entries WDK
 - adding boot entries
 - Boot.ini files WDK , adding boot entries
-ms.date: 04/20/2017
+ms.date: 03/16/2022
 ---

 # Adding Boot Entries

-The first step in customizing boot options in operating systems is to add a new *boot entry* for an operating system.
+One method to customize boot options in Windows is to add a new *boot entry* for an operating system.
 A *boot entry* is a set of options that define a load configuration for an operating system or bootable program.

 You can have multiple boot entries for an operating system, each with a different set of boot parameters.
-Windows Installer creates a standard boot entry when you install an operating system, and you can create additional, customized boot entries for an operating system by editing the boot options.
+The Windows Installer creates a standard boot entry when you install an operating system, and you can create additional, customized boot entries for an operating system by editing the boot options.

 You can add, delete, and change the options in the boot entry that Windows Installer created.
 However, it is prudent to keep the standard entry and, instead, add a separate entry that you customize.

 To add a boot entry, copy an existing boot entry, and then modify the copy.

-This topic applies to Windows Vista and later, Windows Server 2008 and later, and Windows Recovery Environment.
+This topic applies to Windows Vista and later, Windows Server 2008 and later, and the Windows Recovery Environment.

-## Adding a new boot entry <a name="adding-a-new-boot-entry-in-windows-vista-and-later"></a>
+## Adding a new boot entry <a name="adding-a-new-boot-entry"></a>

 In Windows, you use BCDEdit to modify your boot options.
 To add a new boot entry, open a Command Prompt window with elevated privileges (select and hold (or right-click) **Command Prompt** and select **Run as administrator** from the shortcut menu).

 **Note**  Before setting BCDEdit options you might need to disable or suspend BitLocker and Secure Boot on the computer.

 The easiest way to create a new boot entry is to copy an existing entry and then modify it as you need.
 To do this, use BCDEdit with the **/copy** option.
 For example, in the following command, BCDEdit copies the Microsoft Windows boot entry that was last used to boot Windows, identified as **{current}**, and creates a new boot entry.
 The **/d** description option specifies DebugEntry as the name of the new boot entry.